bmlt-enabled/list-locations-bmlt/README.md

 # Changelog

-= 2.0.0 =
+= 2.1.0 =

-* Added Settings option page, ability to skip a state when using state shortcode using state_skip.
+* Added list by borough and neighborhood.

 = 1.1.1 =